overlookmotel/router-tree/README.md

 ### Companions

-To reduce boilerplate, you can define a set of routes in one route file.
+To reduce boilerplate, you can define a set of several routes in one file.
 The additional routes are "companions" of the route they are defined in.

 For example, to create a `Route` subclass that provides routes for all the classic CRUD actions: